 The entrance is here.

-The workshop is organised into bits of writing, bits of discussion and a bit of performance.
-It proceeds through the collection of stories on hypocrisies, inadequacies and moments of unease or collapse within organisational settings.
-Basing on those stories participants work through altering narratives through the roleplay based on few monstrous characters introduced now into the plot of the workshop: Vagina Dentata, Ass-Theth, M/Outhor, Zombie, Frank etc. Those monstrous roles are based on myths, pieces of fiction and academic writing from the field of organisational theory.
-They either represent the monstrous existing within organisational structures or are the monstrous that is cast away from the organisational measures as unsuitable for organisational or productive logic.
-The writing session opens up into a performative presentation and finally into a discussion between monstrous positions and participants.
+This workshop deals with “monstrous” within cooperation.
+It is organised as an online “comic book” storyline including bits of co-writing, bits of collective performance and a bit of discussion.
+The workshop begins with stories of hypocrisies, inadequacies and unease experienced within organizational settings and proceeds through the monstrous altering of those narratives.
+The characters of Vagina Dentata, Ass-Theth, M/Outhor, Zombie, Cannibal, Bug are introduced into the plot.
+These monstrous roles are based on myths, pieces of fiction and academic writing from the field of organizational theory.
+They either represent the monstrous existing within organizational structures or the monstrous that is/was historically cast away from the social organizations as unsuitable, unproductive or unmanageable.
+The set of writing sessions opens up into a performative presentation/collective reading and finally into a discussion between monstrous positions and participants.

 This paper presents an exchange between four practitioners from distinct disciplines of site dance, philosophy, experimental writing and pedagogy.
 It presents responses to provocations that position these practices as containers of Situated Knowledge, it interrogates the transmission and reception of practical knowledge, and employs the notion of ‘parasitic endeavor’ as a lens through which to facilitate discussion of of how disciplinary specific practices and emerging knowledges might traverse from one discipline to another and how this knowledge might be articulated and communicated to wider audiences.
 Informed by Bennett’s notions of ‘vibrant matter’ (2010), Barad’s conception of agency and intra-action (2003), transversality (Guattari, 1964 and Dolphijn and van der Tuin, 2012) and J.J.
 Gibson’s theory of affordances (1986) the paper explores how embodied knowledges become activated and mobilised through human-material-world intra-actions and how interdisciplinary engagements facilitate the articulation of such knowledges.
 The notion of parasitic endeavor employed here alludes to a temporal process in which theoretical paradigms from one discipline are employed within or applied in another for a required period of time to facilitate the articulation of complex intra-active and diffractive human-nonhuman entanglements.